 - Damage to crankshaft bearings.

 In this case, it is necessary to immediately stop the engine and check the oil level.
 After that, let the engine idle.
-The control lamp should not flash.
-Increase the speed above 2000 rpm, while the lamp should not flash and there should be no sound signal.
+The control lamp should not blink.
+Increase the speed above 2000 rpm, while the lamp should not blink and there should be no sound signal.
 If these conditions are met, then you can continue the trip.

-If the oil pressure is within the specified limits. check the electrical circuit.
-If no damage is found, replace the oil pressure switch.
+If the oil pressure is within the specified limits, check the electrical circuit.
+If no damage is found, replace the oil pressure control relay.